James Dyson may have come a bit late to the farmland party.

 rash of land price reports over the next few weeks to continue to show rising

-But just as it was wise for equity fans 10 years ago to switch
+Just as it was wise for equity fans 10 years ago to switch

 some cash into other assets, including farmland, investors overloaded with